What are Business Intelligence Tools?

 Description: Datapine is a BI platform that focuses on self-service, and offers advanced analytics methods like predictive analytics and intelligent data alerts based on AI and machine learning.

 a.
-Dashboards: Datapine’s dashboards can be customized to view real-time metrics and periodic reports, and also allow customers to embed graphs and charts directly into their database.
+Dashboards: Datapine’s dashboards can be customized to view real-time metrics and periodic reports.
+Furthermore, it allows customers to embed graphs and charts directly into their database.
 The dashboards centralize your most essential data so you can frequently reference them to support decision-making.

 b.
-Data Warehouse: Datapine connects all the organization’s data so that through data warehouse automation, external and internal data can be collected into one place, structured according to the user.
+Data Warehouse: Equally important, it connects all the organization’s data so that through data warehouse automation, external and internal data can be collected into one place, structured according to the user.

 c.
-Predictions: One of Datapine’s uncommon features is that they offer an integrated predictive analytics tool, that can be extremely helpful in decision making, and help predict future market trends and in turn, successes and losses.
+Predictions: Additionally, one of Datapine’s uncommon features is that they offer an integrated predictive analytics tool.
+That is extremely helpful in decision making and helps predict future market trends and in turn, successes and losses.